Data Shows Which Workers Are Looking at Jobs More Since COVID-19 — and Which Are Looking Less

 The third-most impacted employees are those in the recreation and travel industry — and unlike those in public safety, a good portion of them are probably looking at jobs because they’ve been furloughed or laid off.
 In fact, less than 6% of the jobs they’re viewing are for companies in the recreation and travel industry, compared to 14% in November 2019.

-Some workers have slowed their job seeking more than others
+Some workers have slowed their job hunting more than others

 The workers who decreased their job seeking behavior the most tend to be in industries that may be better positioned to weather the changes brought by COVID-19.